-* Consumer spending dips; inflation below Fed's target, but rising
+* Consumer spending dips; inflation below Fed's target, but

 * Chicago PMI handily beats forecast

 * Dow off 0.2 pct, S&P flat, Nasdaq down 0.1 pct

 By Rodrigo Campos

 NEW YORK, May 30 U.S. stocks were little changed